By: Sheri Pederson

 If you have a horse that you no longer ride but still want to play with, or if you want to increase your bond with your horse, or increase your confidence in one another or are just looking for something different and fun to do, try Horse Agility!

-Horse Agility is based on dog agility and was founded in 2009 by Vanessa Bee in the UK.
-Vanessa had incorporated obstacles and horsemanship into her lessons and training for years, but realized no one had standardized it for competition and so it began.
-Horse agility is done with both horse and handler on the ground, navigating a series of obstacles and demonstrating clear communication and positive horsemanship.
-It can be done just for the fun of it or competitively.
+Horse Agility is based on Dog Agility and was founded in 2009 by Vanessa Bee in the UK.
+Vanessa had incorporated obstacles and horsemanship into her lessons and training for years, but realized no one had standardized it for competition, and so it began.
+Horse Agility is done with both horse and handler on the ground, navigating a series of obstacles and demonstrating clear communication and positive horsemanship.
+It can be done just for the fun of it, or competitively.

-Agility can help strengthen the communication and connection between you and your horse, as well as help your horse learn to think rather than react.
+Horse Agility can strengthen the communication and connection between you and your horse, as well as help your horse learn to think rather than react.
 Humans learn to better understand their horse and how to break down challenges into small achievable tasks for their horses.
 Horses learn to be confident that their humans won’t over face them or put them in harm’s way, and hopefully will see their people as “the coolest person at the party” and WANT to play with you.

 In competition, there are 10 obstacles in a course, each worth 10 points – 5 for the handler and 5 for the horse.
 The handler loses points for having a tight lead rope or presenting the obstacle to the horse poorly or using force to complete the obstacle.
 The horse loses points for trying to evade if the obstacle was presented fairly, not completing the task, ‘disconnecting’ from the handler, etc. No whips/sticks may be used in competition – just a horse, halter and lead rope.
 There is a Liberty division for those wanting to try their skills without even the halter and lead rope!